How to Play Countdown

 3–8 letters1 point per letter (e.g. 7 letters = 7 points)

-9 letters (all letters used)18 points (bonus for a full nine-letter word)
+9 letters (all letters used)18 points — bonus for a full nine-letter word

 Both contestants score if they find words of the same length.
+If one contestant's word is invalid, the other's shorter valid word wins the round.

 The Numbers Game